brianhill/oscillations-and-waves/daily_schedule_term_5.md

 #### Plans for upcoming classes are subject to adjustment, depending especially on the actual pace of the previous classes.

-* Tuesday, April 15 &mdash; Problem Set 18: Do the Exercises from *EIWL3* Sections 41 and 42  &mdash; Complete the Drumhead Redux notebook &mdash; Presentation: Jeremy and Eli's presentation on population dynamics or other biology problem
+* Tuesday, April 15 &mdash; Problem Set 18: Do the exercises from *EIWL3* Sections 41 and 42  &mdash; Complete the Drumhead Redux notebook &mdash; Presentation: Jeremy and Eli's presentation on population dynamics or other biology problem
-* Friday, April 18 &mdash; Problem Set 19: Do the Exercises from *EIWL3* Sections 43 and 44 &mdash; Diffusion in one dimension (some of the same features appear in diffusion as in waves) &mdash; Presentation: Rania's presention on fission
+* Friday, April 18 &mdash; Problem Set 19: Do the exercises from *EIWL3* Sections 43 and 44 &mdash; Diffusion in one dimension (some of the same features appear in diffusion as in waves) &mdash; Presentation: Rania's presention on fission

 ### Week 13 &mdash; Diffusion of Pollutants in Two or Three Dimensions &mdash; Schrodinger's Equation

-* Tuesday, April 22 &mdash; Problem Set 20: Do the Exercises from *EIWL3* Sections 45 and 46 &mdash; Diffusion in three dimensions &mdash; Presentation: Walker and Hexi's presentation on an economics or finance computation
+* Tuesday, April 22 &mdash; Problem Set 20: Do the exercises from *EIWL3* Sections 45 and 46 &mdash; Diffusion in three dimensions &mdash; Presentation: Walker and Hexi's presentation on an economics or finance computation
-* Friday, April 25 &mdash; Problem Set 21: Do the Exercises from *EIWL3* Sections 47 and 48 &mdash; Quantum-mechanical particle confined to a box &mdash; Harper and Tahm's presentation on chaos
+* Friday, April 25 &mdash; Problem Set 21: Do the exercises from *EIWL3* Sections 47 and 48 &mdash; Quantum-mechanical particle confined to a box &mdash; Harper and Tahm's presentation on chaos

 ### Week 14 &mdash; Exam 3 &mdash; Atomic Wave Functions